The Mencap sleep-in judgment: a summary

 Mencap took the case – seen as a landmark judgment for the care sector – to the Court of Appeal after previous decisions by an employment tribunal (ET) and EAT went against it.
 Both tribunals had relied on judgments in previous cases to decide that Ms Tomlinson-Blake, a Mencap employee and care worker, was owed back pay for time she spent sleeping at the homes of vulnerable adults she was caring for.

-Mencap does now pay the minimum wage voluntarily for sleep-in hours to its care workers.
+Mencap now pays the minimum wage voluntarily for sleep-in hours to its care workers.

 They say that they brought this appeal not because of any animosity towards Ms Tomlinson-Blake, but because if the original judgment were to stand, it would have forced them to compensate all of their workers with back-pay dating back years.